florianldt/WallyML/README.md

 ## Create the Turi Create model on your own machine

-The Turi Create model used for this project is available on the [repository](https://github.com/FlorianLdt/WallyML/tree/master/Turi%20Create%20Resources).
-However, if you want to create the Turi Create model used for this project in your own machine, the annotations files and images are also available in the [repository](https://github.com/FlorianLdt/WallyML/tree/master/Turi%20Create%20Resources).
+If you want to create the Turi Create model used for this project in your own machine, the annotations files and images are also available in the [repository](https://github.com/FlorianLdt/WallyML/tree/master/Turi%20Create%20Resources).

 Here are the simple steps to create it:
 1. Check the [System Requirements](https://github.com/apple/turicreate#system-requirements) to check if your machine and/or Python version can run Turi Create